marmelab/react-admin/docs/Tutorial.md

 Most admin apps require authentication.
 React-admin can check user credentials before displaying a page, and redirect to a login form when the REST API returns a 403 error code.

 *What* those credentials are, and *how* to get them, are questions that you, as a developer, must answer.
-React-admin makes no assumption about your authentication strategy (basic auth, OAuth, custom route, etc.), but gives you the ability to plug your logic at the right place - using the `authProvider` object.
+React-admin makes no assumption about your authentication strategy (basic auth, OAuth, custom route, etc.), but gives you the ability to add the auth logic at the right place - using the `authProvider` object.

 For this tutorial, since there is no public authentication API, we can use a fake authentication provider that accepts every login request, and stores the `username` in `localStorage`.
 Each page change will require that `localStorage` contains a `username` item.